Protection For At-Risk Immigrants: Get Your Green Card Under VAWA Immigration

 - Iraq or Afghan nationals that worked for or on behalf of the U.S. government in Iraq or Afghanistan.

-The Immigration and Nationality Act (INA) allows for the vulnerable immigrant spouse to file a VAWA self-petition.
-Upon filing this petition, spouses of a U.S. citizen or lawful permanent resident who were the victim of domestic violence or other forms of extreme cruelty by immediate relatives can apply for permanent resident status.
+The Immigration and Nationality Act (INA) allows for the vulnerable immigrant spouse to file a VAWA (Violence Against Women Act)self-petition.
+Upon filing this petition, spouses of a U.S. citizen or lawful permanent residents who were the victim of domestic violence or other forms of extreme cruelty by immediate relatives can apply for permanent resident status.

 VAWA may apply if you follow these two steps to get your green card: